Charlie Sykes: Writing

-Radio and podcasting
+Broadcasting

+Early career

-In an era when the national success of Rush Limbaugh was inspiring similar call-in talk radio shows around the U.S., Sykes started hosting talk radio in 1989 as a substitute host for Mark Belling at WISN in Milwaukee.
+In an era when the national success of Rush Limbaugh was inspiring similar call-in talk radio shows around the United States, Sykes started hosting talk radio in 1989 as a substitute host for Mark Belling at WISN in Milwaukee.
 Sykes got his own show on WISN by 1992.
 Lacking a contract with WISN, Sykes jumped to WTMJ within a year and hosted a morning show there until December 19, 2016.

 In 2002, Sykes and fellow WTMJ host Jeff Wagner gained prominence in leading a campaign to recall Milwaukee County Executive Tom Ament, who was embroiled in scandal for changing the county pension policy to give himself and close aides large payouts; Ament controversially retired at the end of February 2002, rather than resign, to retain his pension.

-In a 2005 speech, Jay Heck, executive director of the Wisconsin branch of the liberal political advocacy group Common Cause referred to Sykes's influence on local politicians.
-"The Sykes Republicans from southeastern Wisconsin are worried that he will castigate them by calling them RINOs, 'Republicans in name only.'
+In a 2005 speech, Jay Heck, executive director of the Wisconsin branch of the liberal political advocacy group Common Cause, referred to Sykes' influence on local politicians.
+He said: "The Sykes Republicans from southeastern Wisconsin are worried that he will castigate them by calling them RINOs, 'Republicans in name only.'
 So (he makes it) very difficult for Republicans to be independent of the party line on any issue."

-On July 26, 2005, WTMJ settled a libel lawsuit against Sykes for $5,000 with Spanish Journal editor Robert Miranda, over a November 2004 blog post by Sykes that alleged that Miranda in 1991 organized a protest that became violent in opposition to a "pro-American" rally at the University of Wisconsin–Milwaukee, information that Sykes later retracted.
+Post Trump's 2016 presidential bid

-Sykes did not support the Donald Trump presidential 2016 bid, campaigning against him and instead choosing to cast a write-in vote for independent conservative candidate Evan McMullin.
+Sykes opposed the 2016 presidential campaign of Donald Trump, campaigned against him and cast a write-in vote for independent conservative candidate Evan McMullin.
 In October 2016, Sykes announced that he had decided late in 2015 to quit his radio show for unspecified personal reasons.
-In December 2016, Sykes wrote an op-ed for The New York Times suggesting that the conservative movement had lost its way during the 2016 campaign, saying "...as we learned this year, we had succeeded in persuading our audiences to ignore and discount any information from the mainstream media.
+In December 2016, Sykes wrote an op-ed for The New York Times suggesting that the conservative movement had lost its way during the 2016 campaign, saying that "as we learned this year, we had succeeded in persuading our audiences to ignore and discount any information from the mainstream media.
 Over time, we'd succeeded in delegitimizing the media altogether — all the normal guideposts were down, the referees discredited."

-From January to April 2017, Sykes was part of a rotating set of hosts of Indivisible, a call-in talk show distributed by WNYC public radio in New York City, along with Brian Lehrer of WNYC and Kerri Miller of Minnesota Public Radio among others.
-The show analyzed and discussed the first 100 days of President Donald Trump's new administration.
+From January to April 2017, he was part of a rotating set of hosts of Indivisible, a call-in talk show distributed by WNYC public radio in New York City, along with Brian Lehrer of WNYC and Kerri Miller of Minnesota Public Radio among others.
+The show analyzed and discussed the first 100 days of Trump's presidency.

-In February 2018, Sykes became the new host of The Daily Standard, the revived podcast of The Weekly Standard magazine.

-Sykes is the founder and editor-at-large of The Bulwark and currently the host of "The Bulwark Podcast."
+Sykes became the host of The Daily Standard, the revived podcast of The Weekly Standard magazine in February 2018.
+Sykes was the founder and editor-at-large of The Bulwark and host of "The Bulwark Podcast" from 2018 to 2023.
+He left The Bulwark on February 9, 2024.
+At the time, he stated that he would continue writing and giving commentary, including at MSNBC, but at a more measured pace.